Best Donuts in Atlanta

 Mochinut

 Mochinut combines the popular mochi treat with the even more popular donut treat to yield a mochi donut.
-This hybrid delight has a crunchy exterior with an airy interior; it’s made with rice flour which makes the texture particularly light.
+This hybrid delight features a crunchy exterior and an airy interior, made with rice flour that lends its texture an exceptionally light quality.

 Donut City

 These light, airy donuts include bear claws, apple fritters, and other classic varieties.
-They also have exceptional menu depth, serving up breakfast sandwiches on croissants, breakfast burritos, and fresh smoothies.
+They also offer an exceptional menu depth, serving breakfast sandwiches on croissants, breakfast burritos, and fresh smoothies.

 Sarah Donuts

 Sarah Donuts has been a favorite of many since 1988.
-Today it has seven locations all over the metro-Atlanta area, so it has become a local staple.
+Today, it has seven locations throughout the metro-Atlanta area, making it a local staple.
 It doesn’t hurt that they have a wide swath of fabulous donut types: raised (made with yeast), cake (leavened with baking powder), and specialty types.
 They even have sausage rolls, so get both your sweet and savory fix next time you go.

 Dough in the Box